coredns/alternate/README.md

 ```
 ### Fallback with original request used

-The following specify that `ORIGINAL` query will be proxied to 192.168.1.1:53 if 8.8.8.8 response is `NXDOMAIN`. `ORIGINAL` means no changes from next plugins on request.
-With no `ORIGINAL` flag fallback will proxy request with EDNS0 option (set by rewrite).
+The following specify that `original` query will be proxied to 192.168.1.1:53 if 8.8.8.8 response is `NXDOMAIN`. `original` means no changes from next plugins on request.
+With no `original` flag fallback will proxy request with EDNS0 option (set by rewrite).

 ```
 . {
 	proxy .
 8.8.8.8
     rewrite edns0 local set 0xffee 0x61626364
-	fallback ORIGINAL NXDOMAIN .
+	fallback original NXDOMAIN .
 192.168.1.1:53
 	log
 }